PG1003/bitmap/reference.md

 ### `diff( left, right )`

-Takes two identical size bitmaps and creates a new bitmap with color values that are the difference between the two bitmaps.
+Takes two identical sized bitmaps and creates a new bitmap with color values that are the difference between the two bitmaps.
 The difference in color values are absolute; the color component values ranges from 0 up to 255.

 ### `make_viewport( src_bmp, x, y, width, height )`

 Returns a viewport that targets an area in the bitmap `src_bmp`.
-`x` and `y` is the position int the bitmap of the viewport's lower left corner.
+`x` and `y` is the position in the bitmap of the viewport's lower left corner.
 `width` and `height` are the dimentions of the viewport.
 The viewport area must be defined within the dimentions of `src_bmp`.